berina-spirjan1/Tv-shows-app/README.md

  <br><hr>

 ## Project objective
-<p>Development of an android application that can complete free time from the youngest to the oldest, who are in doubt about which category to choose or threaten to summarize a good movie or TV series.</p>
+<p>Development of an Android application that can complete free time from the youngest to the oldest, who are in doubt about which category to choose or threaten to summarize a good movie or TV series.</p>
+<br><hr>
+<p>In the following, we will briefly introduce you to the architecture of the application, where we will explain in detail the functionality of the database, retrofit, fragments, activities, etc.</p>